akira-l/SEEG/README.md

 This project is a pytorch implementation of *SEEG: Semantic Energized Co-speech Gesture Generation*.

+# Insight

+Only learning beat gestures already performs comparably with the SOTA methods.
+Introducing additional semantic-aware supervision can influence the gestures expressions.

 ## Environment & Training

 This repository is developed and tested on Ubuntu 18.04, Python 3.6+, and PyTorch 1.3+.
 The environment is the same to [Trimodal Context](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context).